Standard

 polymono(n, c=1, zero=0)

-Returns a tuple with n zeros followed by c or polyzero if \(n<0\).
+A tuple with n many zeros followed by c or polyzero if \(n<0\).

 See also